01100100/shredgang/content/pages/index.md

       Ride hard, laugh louder, and conquer both the streets and trails as one.
       Embrace the thrill, push your limits, and let every ride become an unforgettable part of a journey.

+      The Shred Gang is a gathering of riders in Berlin.
+Join us, it might be fun.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''